Jackal (vehicle): Jackal 2

 An updated version of the Jackal has been ordered as Jackal 2.
 The crew has been increased to four and the main armament gun ring moved forward to give it an all round arc of fire.
 The chassis has been upgraded, allowing the vehicle to carry a greater payload and armour, and providing more strength for protection against roadside bombs.
 It also has a larger 6.7 L engine, although this does not increase the speed of the vehicle.
 An initial order for "around 110" vehicles was made in 2009, with final deliveries in February 2010.
 A further order for 140 of the Jackal 2A was announced on 23 June 2010, which is based on the Jackal 2 platform with a blast protection upgrade.

+Jackal 3

+The latest iteration of the Jackal platform is the Jackal 3, introduced in the summer of 2024.
+In September 2024, the British Army placed an order for a further 53 Jackal 3s following an earlier order of 70 Jackal 3s placed in 2024.

 Coyote

 Coyote Tactical Support Vehicles are a larger 6×6 design with more than 70 ordered as medium load carriers, artillery tractors and a range of other platform variants.

 The Coyote tactical support vehicle (TSV light) is based on the HMT 600 6×6 chassis from Supacat and is a larger derivative of the Jackal 2, the two vehicles are designed to be complementary.
 The extra two wheels give a heavier vehicle approaching 10500 kg which will act in support of the Jackal 2 and allow transport of supplies and equipment over similar terrain [the payload for supplies and equipment will be 3900 kg].
 The Coyote has been designed to fulfil the role of a light tactical service vehicle.